fantinsib/snow_tracker/README.md

+# Snow Tracker

-This application allows to fetch the historical snow fall numbers for a set of geo points.
+This application allows to fetch the historical snow fall numbers for a set of geographic points.

 To use, go to :